jaraonthe-dot-net/ASB/doc/ASB Language.md

 >[!NOTE]
 >Note that implementing some sort of `RET` command to return to the calling location at the end of a function call does require accessing the program counter value.

-The size of the program counter restricts the size of the user program; a program with more commands (in its source code) than the (unsigned) value of the program counter can enumerate will lead to an error.
+The length of the program counter restricts the size of the user program; a program with more commands (in its source code) than the (unsigned) value of the program counter can enumerate will lead to an error.

 Program counter size may be defined more than once; the latter definition effectively overriding earlier definitions.
 However, **after the first user program command** is executed the program counter size MUST NOT be reconfigured any more; otherwise an error occurs.